Get

 Spaying and neutering do slightly increase the chances of your cat becoming overweight, and this has been reported by many scientific papers.
 Obesity is bad news for cats because it is linked to a wide range of health problems, including arthritis, urinary problems, and diabetes.

-You should always keep a close eye on the weight of your cat and speak to your vet about how to manage this if it starts to creep up.
+You should always keep a close eye on the weight of your cat and speak to a vet about how to manage this if it starts to creep up.
 Using a specific calorie-controlled diet or encouraging your cat to be more active can help them maintain a healthy weight.

 On the whole, the benefits of spaying and neutering far outweigh the disadvantages.
 Cats that have been spayed or neutered generally live longer and healthier lives than their un-spayed and un-neutered counterparts.
 Unless you plan to use your male or female cat as part of a breeding program to produce registered purebred kittens, there’s little reason not to spay or neuter your cat.